datoptron/datoptron-website/_pages/tools.md

             <!-- heads-->
             <h2>Datoptron <span class="green">Platforms</span></h2>
             <p>
-              Datoptron has developed and offers a number of user-friendly platforms which allow users to navigate and visualise complex data, submit advanced queries to gain useful insights, and engage in interactive workflows to advance existing knowledge bases with their own contributions.
+              Datoptron offers a number of user-friendly platforms which allow users to navigate and visualise complex data, submit advanced queries to gain useful insights, and engage in interactive workflows to advance existing knowledge bases with their own contributions.
             </p>
           </div>
           <!-- character-->